junluck/jamming_/README.md

 * Create a .env file in the root of your project and add:

-bash
-Copy code
         REACT_APP_SPOTIFY_CLIENT_ID=your-client-id

-Start the Development Server:
+### Start the Development Server:

-bash
-Copy code
         npm start
         The app will run at http://localhost:3000/ by default.

-Usage
+## Usage
-Search: Type the name of a song or artist into the search bar to find songs.
+* Search: Type the name of a song or artist into the search bar to find songs.
-Add to Playlist: Click the + button to add a song to your playlist.
+* Add to Playlist: Click the + button to add a song to your playlist.
-Create Playlist: Enter a name for your playlist.
+* Create Playlist: Enter a name for your playlist.
-Save to Spotify: Click Save to Spotify to save your playlist directly to your Spotify account.
+* Save to Spotify: Click Save to Spotify to save your playlist directly to your Spotify account.

-Contributing
+## Contributing
-Contributions are welcome!
+1.Contributions are welcome!
 If you want to contribute to the project:

-Fork the repository.
+2.Fork the repository.
-Create a new branch for your feature or bugfix.
+3.Create a new branch for your feature or bugfix.
-Commit your changes.
+4.Commit your changes.
-Push the branch to your forked repository.
+5.Push the branch to your forked repository.